eveliinaalikoski/ohte-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ### Files

 The app saves information in CSV-file and SQLite-database.

-In the [.env](https://github.com/eveliinaalikoski/ohte-harjoitustyo/blob/master/.env) -file, located in the root of the app, is defined the file names.
+The names of the files are defined in the [.env](https://github.com/eveliinaalikoski/ohte-harjoitustyo/blob/master/.env) -file, located in the root of the app.
 The app saves information to the CSV-file in the format of using semicolon (;) seperating values.

+The database is initialized in the [initialize_database.py](https://github.com/eveliinaalikoski/ohte-harjoitustyo/blob/master/src/initialize_database.py) -file.
 Information on the users is saved to table `users`, and information on budgets is saved to tables `budgets` and `topics`.

 ## Main functionality